Adedoyin-Emmanuel/angular-roadmap/README.md

 5. Importing Bootstrap into my project.
 6. How to use pipes and creating your own custom pipes.
 7. Creating awesome custom pipes.
 [I created a custom pipe that converts prepositions to lowecase in a sentence.
 This is the challenge Mosh gave at the end of his pipe in Angular tutorials.
 Though I wrote some spaghetti  codes]
+8. Learnt more Angular directives, ngFor, ngIf, ngClass, ngSwitch they are awesome.

 ## What is a pipe?